exercism/docs/mentoring/mindset.md

 That person may or may not have experience with another language.
 If this is their first language, but they've picked up basic keywords and concepts, then they stand a good chance of benefitting from being mentored.
 They may require a bit more patience and explanation, which the mentor may not have realized when they first accepted the mentoring request.
-Once committed to the encounter. though, the Exercism mindset is to either be as supportive and encouraging as possible, even if that requires some extra effort, or to politely suggest that the session end so the mentee can resubmit for another mentor.
+Once committed to the encounter, though, the Exercism mindset is to either be as supportive and encouraging as possible, even if that requires some extra effort, or to politely suggest that the session end so the mentee can resubmit for another mentor.

 Of course, mentees may decide for themselves not to continue pursuing a language.